 - $35,000 Rental car collision waiver

 Pay attention to wording, but the biggest difference between upgrades is usually your total trip cost (your estimated trip value).
-Most providers ask for your best guess when you’re browsing, and the number you come up with, will definitely affect your quote.
+Most providers ask for your best guess when you’re browsing, and the number you come up with will definitely affect your quote.

 If you’re a hostel backpacker traveling by bus, basic is almost always the way to go.
 Be honest about your low trip cost.
 A higher trip cost won’t give you better coverage; it’ll just cost you more money.

-Adventure Travel Exception
+Adventure Activities Exception

 The one big exception is if you’re an adrenaline junky.
 Adventure sports and the inherent medical risk they entail require customized travel insurance plans.
 Don’t rely on a quick online quote.
 Consult an insurance expert, or contact the company directly to get all the details just right.